2.3. Computer Science Minor

 - Web Programming: 1133, 1933, 2021, 4061, 4131

-The minor can be declared at any point (during first Computer Science course through completion of all requirements).
+The minor can be declared at any point (during the first Computer Science course through completion of all requirements).
 Students must be declared in a major in order to add the minor.
-Students can declare the minor by meeting with the Computer Science Advisor or by emailing with their name, student id number, and a few sentences regarding their request and where they are at in terms of completing the minor.
+Students can declare the minor by meeting with a Computer Science Advisor or by emailing with their name, student id number, and a few sentences regarding their request and where they are at in terms of completing the minor.

 - CSCI 2081: could be used in place of CSCI 1933.
 This course is not appropriate as a lower division elective.